catrincm/truthandsemantics-website/content/team/thomas/index.md

 homepage: https://www.thomasschindler.org/

-summary: "Before starting in Bristol, I had a Marie-Curie project on 'The logical function of property talk'.
-I was also a main researcher on the DFG funded project 'Reference patterns of paradox'.
+summary: "Before moving to Bristol, I held positions in Amsterdam, Cambridge and Munich.
+I specialize in logic, metaphysics, the philosophy of language and the philosophy of mathematics, with a particular focus on deflationary theories of truth and abstract objects, and the semantic and logical paradoxes.
 "

 ---